- Federal Student Loan History

 Mr. & Mrs. Stanley G. Tate Loan Forgiveness Fund

 This endowed loan repayment assistance fund was established by Stanley Tate, a member of the Board of Trustees of St. Thomas University.
-The annual award is designed to relieve some of the loan indebtedness of those St. Thomas School of Law graduates practicing public interest law.
+The annual award is designed to relieve some of the loan indebtedness of those St. Thomas College of Law graduates practicing public interest law.